-This month, I’m presenting a talk for the WordPress community here in Victoria: “What I Wish I’d Known: Ah-Ha Moments from Five Years of WordPress Freelancing.”
-If you live in Victoria, feel free to join us on January 22, 2019.
+Recently I presented a talk for the WordPress community here in Victoria: “What I Wish I’d Known: Ah-Ha Moments from the last Five Years of Freelancing.”

-Below is a teaser of a few of the Ah-ha Moments I’m planning to share.
+Below is a recap of a few of the Ah-ha Moments I shared:

 There’s a myth about the fearless freelancer who takes on world with only a laptop, jet setting from Paris to Fiji, living the dream with a four hour work week.

 The myth is illusory (and rather self-centered).
 Most freelancers I know aren’t globe trotters, but hard workers rooted in one place.
 If the rest of the world is working Monday to Friday, 9-5, you can’t put in four hours a week and expect to stay in business.